Keav/Sublime-Text-Settings/README.md

 - HTML Tidy - http://tidybatchfiles.info/
   Download and extract the zipfile to anywhere you like and ensure the PATH is set in environment variables.
 - CSS Lint - You must install CSS Lint on your system first - `npm install -g csslint`
-- SCSS Lint - gem install scss-lint
+- SCSS Lint - `gem install scss-lint`
+- JS Lint - `npm install -g jslint`
+- CSS3 - Disable default CSS package - possible conflicts with Emmet
+-
 - Emmet plugin requires PyV8 which may fail to download to the Packages folder using this method.
 Using Package Control, remove and re-add Emmet manually.
 Download of PyV8 zip file may take some time.